 Nida Kazmi made several deadly decisions right at the beginning.
 Without proper instruction and help from Amazon, and even with expensive 1-to-1 consulting, she made some mistakes that were fatal to her business.

-1) A single source of income.
+1) She relied too heavily on a single source of income.
 In Nida’s case, this was “selling stuff on Amazon.”
 This put her at the mercy of a giant third party, which could, and did, terminate her account for no discernible reason.

 Your online business needs multiple streams of income so no single blow can knock you out, as happened to Nida.

 Nida deserved a much better fate, given the energy, thought and determination that she brought to the table.
 Those are just the prerequisites, though.
 There are never any guarantees of success, but success is unlikely unless you develop a viable approach and a well conceived process, and combine them with knowledge of your niche, your attitude, and your motivation — what I call BAM (Brain-Attitude-Motivation).

 2) As the article notes, “[Nida] chose stackable baby formula dispensers because the category didn’t seem to have much competition.”
 Amazon appears to be using its sellers as market researchers.
 Once a product, or a product category, proves itself, Amazon uses its clout to buy at huge discounts, then private labels the product.

 Successful business owners advise those starting out never to blaze a trail.
 Use the competition to confirm your market research.
 Look at their products.
 If they sell on Amazon, look at the product description, and at the reviews — the ones that seem genuine, not the ubiquitous fake reviews that plague Amazon’s platform.

 Find something lacking in the competition’s product, then produce and sell a better version.

 And it’s not just products that Amazon is going after.
 As the video at the top of the article reveals, Amazon will go after any service if its market is big enough.